njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ## **Background**

 Crowdfunding has emerged since the late 2000s as a widely adopted mechanism for product launches, idea validation, and public mobilization.
-Despite its growth and prominence, the determinants of campaign success remain incompletely understood, particularly at the level of granular, actionable factors.
+Despite its growth and prominence, the determinants of campaign success are not fully understood, particularly at the level of granular, actionable factors.
 This report contributes to that understanding by analyzing a sample of 1,000 campaigns drawn from a standardized dataset, with outcomes examined across five dimensions: category, timing, goal range, geographic market, and backer distribution.

 ## Overall Outcomes